 1. Improving Medication Adherence with Pharmacist-Led MTM Program

 By: Jessica Phyu, Pharm.D.; ChavaChaitin, Pharm.D.; Saba Mahadavi, Pharm.D.; Genevieve Hale, Pharm.D., BCPS; Martha M. Rodriguez, PA, MD

 In outpatient settings, pharmacists are able to increase patient medication adherence through pharmacist-led medication therapy management (MTM).
 STAR Ratings are primarily measured through the Healthcare Effectiveness Data and Information Set (HEDIS).
-Medication adherence to ACE-inhibitors/ARBs, HMG-CoA reductase inhibitors (statins), and diabetic medications are triple weighted.
-The purpose of this study was to demonstrate if having a pharmacist-led MTM within a primary care clinic improve patient medication adherence outcomes/STAR Ratings.
-Post MTM clinic ratings indicate the positive impact of having pharmacist-led MTM services.
+Medication adherence to ACE inhibitors/ARBs, HMG-CoA reductase inhibitors (statins), and diabetic medications are triple weighted.
+The purpose of this study was to demonstrate if having a pharmacist-led MTM within a primary care clinic improves patient medication adherence outcomes/STAR Ratings.
+Post-MTM clinic ratings indicate the positive outcomes of having pharmacist-led MTM services.
 Pharmacists are able to make numerous interventions to ensure the most efficacious and safest medication regimen to improve patient care.

 2. Improving Quality of Life and Cardiovascular Health and Wellness of Elderly Patients in South Florida

 By: Alejandro, A. Nieves Santiago, PharmD Candidate, MS; Genevieve Hale, PharmD, BCPS; Tina Joseph, PharmD, BCACP; Stacey Maravent, PharmD; Sarah Alameddine, PharmD; Alexandra Perez, PharmD, MS; Martha M. Rodriguez, PA, MD